Sov3r3ign/A-simple-python-anime-quiz/README.md

-# A simple python anime quiz
+# A simple anime quiz using python